vadym-shcherbyna/dbgui/README.md

 Start page http://{your_domain}/auth/login

 Login with any email and password.
-First login will create admin account with your credentials.
+First log in will create admin account with your credentials.

  # Code features
   - Migration + seeding